Health Equity

 A prevalent problem

 Food insecurity is not uncommon.
-About 13% of all U.S. households experience it, and it’s even more prevalent among patients from historically marginalized racial and ethnic groups.
+According to the U.S. Department of Agriculture, about 13% of all U.S. households experience it, and it’s even more prevalent among patients from historically marginalized racial and ethnic groups.
 It’s one of the social factors—along with economic stability; education; health care access, neighborhood and physical environment; and social and community context—that can have an impact on a person’s health and health outcomes.

 “What was really a red herring here was the fact that she was an adjunct professor and so people just assumed that she must be doing fine and she must not have any social determinants of health needs,” Dr. Zimmermann said.
 “This just illustrates that a systematic approach is really necessary.”